SCNMC/mijnhvastudent-companion-a11y-autonomous/README.md

 > Skiplink toevoegen, zodat er direct naar belangrijke informatie op de website kan worden gegaan met de tab toets.

 ##### Tables

+Use the table element to describe tabular data.

+Task: Use the th element for table headers (with appropriate scope attributes).
+Use the th element for table headers (with appropriate scope attributes).

+Task: Use the caption element to provide a title for the table.
+Use the caption element to provide a title for the table.

+Opmerking

+> `:focus` We hebbben voor onze website geen tables gebruikt dus dit is niet van toepassing.

 ##### Forms